 10 Best Mountain Jam Performances

-With the 2013 edition of the Mountain Jam festival just six short months away, we thought we’d look back at some of the best moments from years past.
-Since 2005, Mountain Jam has taken place yearly on the slopes of the world-class Hunter Mountain ski resort in Hunter, N.Y., and each year has seen a bigger and more eclectic lineup take the stage.
+With Mountain Jam 2013 just days away, we thought we’d look back at some of the festival's best moments from years past.
+Since 2005, Mountain Jam has taken place annually on the slopes of the world-class Hunter Mountain ski resort in Hunter, N.Y., and each year has seen a bigger and more eclectic lineup take the stage.
 It certainly wasn’t easy selecting the 10 best performances from over the years, but we managed, and our picks are below.
 Enjoy!

 Less than a month after the death of Beastie Boy Adam “MCA” Yauch, the Roots hit the stage of Mountain Jam VIII to rock a stellar performance of the B-Boys’ classic ‘Paul Revere’ in his honor.